A person can change their name for any reason. The only conditions are that:

 A name change can be made informally, by usage, OR formally, by going to court and filing a petition.

 - Name Change Through Usage

 - Going to Court and Filing a Petition

-- Usage: You may change your name by simply picking a new name and then using it in your daily life.
+You may change your name by simply picking a new name and then using it in your daily life.
 You can just start using your new name with friends, family, and any businesses with which you have contact.
 You will also need to change your records with various government agencies.

-If no one objects, and everything is done properly, then the judge may sign the Order for Name Change.
+- Court Actions - If no one objects, and everything is done properly, then the judge may sign the Order for Name Change without a hearing.
+If objections have been filed, or the judge needs additional information regarding the petition, a hearing may be held.
+After the hearing the judge will rule on the petition and enter the appropriate order in the record.
 A certified copy of the Order will be mailed to you.
-You will use the certified copy of the Order for Name Change to change your name on your drivers license, and with the Bureau of Vital Statistics, Social Security Administration, creditor, etc.
+Use the certified copy of the Order for Name Change to change your name with the Social Security Administration, on your driver's license, with the Bureau of Vital Statistics, creditors, etc.

 Read the law: Md.
 Rule 15-901